JPSantistebanQ/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Output

 The final output is a tidy data set with the average of each variable for each activity and each subject and can be found [here](https://github.com/JPSantistebanQ/Getting-and-Cleaning-Data-Course-Project/blob/master/tidy_data.txt)

+`secondDataSet` is the tidy data produced after going through all 5 steps of the course project.
+It contains 180 observations and 68 variables.
+Where the first column is the subject id, second column is the activity and the rest are the average of each feature variables.